zahiruliman/llm-prompt-training/training-materials/01_technique_persona.md

 The Persona Pattern is a foundational prompting technique where you instruct the AI to adopt a specific professional role or expertise.
 Instead of getting generic responses, you're essentially "hiring" a virtual expert for your task.

 **Think of it like this:** Rather than asking "anyone" for advice, you're specifically consulting a Senior Business Analyst, Lead System Architect, or Security Specialist.

+**Professional Consultant Approach:** When you hire a consultant for a critical government project, you choose someone with specific expertise, experience, and domain knowledge.
+The same principle applies to AIDevX - you must define the expert persona who will create your KRISA documents.

 ### **Why Does This Work?**